WheteThunger/MonumentAddons/README.md

 ## Features

-- Allows spawning permanent entities at monuments, which respawn after server restarts and even map wipes
+- Allows spawning entities at monuments, which respawn after server restarts and wipes
 - Familiar syntax for spawning entities, similar to `spawn <entity>`
 - Placement is automatically determined relative to monuments, so you only need to place each entity once, and it will respawn in the correct position and rotation on any map seed for every monument with the same prefab name
 - Spawned entities are indestructible, have free electricity, and cannot be picked up
+- Supports cargo ship and train stations

+### Compared to similar plugins

+Monument Plus Lite and Monument Entities fulfill the same purpose, but those plugins require a multi-step process where you use a command in game, type something into the config, and then reload the plugin.

+This plugin allows you to simply spawn the entity with a command in-game.
+The entity is automatically spawned at all similar monuments and saved in the data file.

 ## Getting started